The Gieseker-Petri theorem and imposed ramification: Linear series in positive genera

 Suppose that we have a closed point of $G^{r,\circ}_d(X_{\eta},(P_{\eta},a_{\bullet}),(Q_{\eta},b_{\bullet}))$.
-Extend the base so that the corresponding linear series is defined on $X_{\eta}$, and then extend further so that all ramification points are also rational over the base field.
-Blow up the nodes in $X_0$ as necessary to resolve any resulting singularities,\footnote{The preceding constitutes an alternative for the argument of Theorem 2.6 of \cite{e-h1}, avoiding invocation of the stable reduction theorem.} and finally, blow up $P_1$ and $Q_n$ as necessary so that no generic ramification point distinct from $P$ or $Q$ limits to $P_1$ or $Q_n$ in the special fiber.
+After a base change, we may assume that the corresponding linear series is defined on $X_{\eta}$, and that all ramification points are also rational over the base field.
+Blow up the nodes in $X_0$ as necessary to resolve any singularities of $X$ resulting from the base change,\footnote{The preceding constitutes an alternative for the argument of Theorem 2.6 of \cite{e-h1}, avoiding invocation of the stable reduction theorem.} and finally, blow up $P_1$ and $Q_n$ as necessary so that no generic ramification point distinct from $P$ or $Q$ limits to $P_1$ or $Q_n$ in the special fiber.
 Denote the resulting family by $\pi':X' \to B'$, and the special fiber by $X'_0$, and write $P'$ and $Q'$ (respectively, $P'_1$ and $Q'_n$) for the resulting sections of $\pi'$ and their restrictions to $X'_0$.
 Then $X'_0$ is obtained by $X_0$ by base extension and insertion of chains of genus-$0$ curves at the nodes and at $P_1$ and $Q_n$.
 By construction, none of the ramification points on $X_\eta$ can specialize to nodes of $X'_0$, so by Proposition 2.5 of \cite{e-h1} (and using the characteristic $0$ hypothesis), the extension of the given linear series is a refined limit linear series on $X'_0$.
 Moreover, by the same argument, the ramification at $P'_1$ and at $Q'_n$ must be precisely equal to the ramification at $P_{\eta}$ and $Q_{\eta}$, so that the induced limit linear series lies in $G^{r,\circ}_d(X'_0,(P'_1,a_{\bullet}),(Q'_n,b_{\bullet}))$.
 But as we have discussed above, this space is smooth.
-Moreover, by \cite{o-m1} (see also Theorem 3.4 of \cite{os26} for the situation with imposed ramification) there is a flat relative moduli space recovering linear series on the generic fiber and limit linear series on the special fiber.\footnote{In fact, since we only need refined limit linear series for our specialization argument, it is likely possible to make a flatness argument using only the original Eisenbud-Harris construction of \cite{e-h1}, rather than appealing to the general results of \cite{o-m1,os26}.
-But we are not aware of a reference for the more restrictive statement.} It follows that the original point of $G^{r,\circ}_d(X_{\eta},(P_{\eta},a_{\bullet}),(Q_{\eta},b_{\bullet}))$ must have been smooth as well.
+According to Proposition 2.7 of \cite{c-h-t1} (see also Theorem 3.4 of \cite{os26} for the situation with imposed ramification) there is a flat relative moduli space recovering linear series on the generic fiber and (refined) limit linear series on the special fiber.\footnote{Proposition 2.7 of \cite{c-h-t1} claims incorrectly to apply to all limit linear series in the special fiber, but it only applies to the refined limit linear series, since it uses the construction of Eisenbud and Harris \cite{e-h1}, which contains only the refined limit linear series.
+However, this is enough for our purposes.} Alternatively, the more recent construction of \cite{o-m1} gives an independent approach which extends to all limit linear series.
+Either way, it follows that the original point of $G^{r,\circ}_d(X_{\eta},(P_{\eta},a_{\bullet}),(Q_{\eta},b_{\bullet}))$ must have been smooth as well.

 Now, since the spaces we are considering are in general not proper, the condition that $G^{r,\circ}_d$ is smooth is not open in families.
 However, the condition does define a constructible subset of $\cM_{g,2}$, and the generic fibers of the possible families $\pi$ as above correspond to a Zariski-dense subset, so we conclude the main smoothness statement of the theorem.
 The fact that the remaining points are not smooth is Proposition \ref{prop:non-smooth}.